 Too much red meat, heavy cheeses, or alcohol can easily be enough to tip the balance.
 Rather than create immediate and serious liver damage, the body does something more subtle.
 It sends the excess toxic waste in the form of uric acid to the furthest extremity of the body, to be stored as crystals in the convenient spaces between the bones of the toes where it will do the least damage to the vital functioning of the liver.

 As such, a gout diet is often prescribed to patients to make it a focus on weight loss and strengthening their body through exercise and activity.
 Gout remedies take on more characteristics and traits than just a diet, though, as gout pain can be excruciatingly serious and require significant intervention for relief.

 How do you treat gout?
 As far as gout treatment is concerned, pills or supplements taken internally take time to process through the system.
 Therefore, it makes sense to apply a topical analgesic to provide immediate pain relief.
-Natural remedies for gout exist so that people can avoid serious prescription medications and powerful drugs with powerful side effects.
+Natural gout remedies exist so that people can avoid serious prescription medications and powerful drugs with powerful side effects.
 In addition, home remedies for gout are ideal for people who want to treat their gout through a mixture of natural and homeopathic solutions, and things like exercise and weight loss.

 Treatments for gout takes time, but it is possible to get the most out of your treatment and find gout cures that work for you, through consistent health behavior and quality of life improvements over time.
 Gout pain does go away, and gout relief can come in time, but it takes consistent and committed treatment for gout to make this possible in most patients.